 I like the Chest Press using a ball for a bench.
 If you don’t have a ball, you can use a bench or the floor.

 Set Up the Chest Press:

 I love the squat.
 This plié squat provides a little more inner and outer thigh focus.
-Even if you must limit range of motion to avoid joint pain, the squat works major muscle groups and you use them daily to sit and stand.
-Choose a substitute though if you can’t perform pain-free.
+Even if you must limit the range of motion to avoid joint pain, the squat works with major muscle groups and you use them daily to sit and stand.
+Choose a substitute if you can’t perform this exercise pain-free.